Sahas-G/interactive-escape-room/README.md

  9. Launch the Unity Game (See steps below)
  10. Download and unzip the GameV10.zip file
  11. Execute the "RoomEscape.exe" file to launch the game.

+The model that we trained, called "action_recognition_model.h5", is already loaded and used in the system.
+The "Action Recognition Training Module" is a jupyter notebook that contains what we used to collect, train and evaluate the model.
+Specific instructions on running and using the module is included in the notebook.